-Maximum Time Frame (Executive LLM Candidates): Executive LLM candidates are expected to complete their degree coursework during the March - September program period.
+Maximum Time Frame (Executive LLM Candidates): Executive LLM candidates are expected to complete their degree coursework during the February - October program period.
 In certain rare instances, with prior approval from the Program Director, a student may be able to complete the Residency portion of the program in two consecutive summers rather than one.

 Pace of Completion (JD Candidates): To progress to the second year of the JD program, students must have completed all requirements save one associated with the first year of studies (87% of registered points).
 To progress to the 5th (third year), students must have completed all the requirements save one associated with the first four semesters (67% of registered points).
-The grades of CR, HP, P, LP, and F count toward pace of completion calculation.

 Pace of Completion (LLM Candidates): To progress to the second semester of the two-semester LLM program, students must have completed all requirements save one associated with the first semester of studies, or at least 67 percent of all points attempted.
 No LLM candidacy will be extended or renewed beyond the second award date subsequent to the termination of the candidate's period of residence, i.e., February for candidates going out of residence in May.
-The grades of CR and F count toward pace of completion calculation.

-Pace of Completion (Executive LLM Candidates): To attend the Residency portion of the program, students must successfully complete the two online required courses.
+Pace of Completion (Executive LLM Candidates): To attend the Residency portion of the program (Summer semester), students must successfully complete the required courses in the Spring semester.